luapower/glue/glue.md

 ## `glue.trim(s) -> s` {#trim}

-Remove whitespace (defined as Lua pattern `%s`) from the beginning and end of a string.
+Remove whitespace (defined as Lua pattern `"%s"`) from the beginning and end of a string.

 --------------------------------------------------------------------------------------------------------------------------